 The two charter school founders realized that to have significant impact in a community, a cluster of charter schools needed to be created within each community, rather than just one or two.
 They also realized that formalizing their professional partnership and creating one 501c3 corporation, would result in a multitude of benefits for all the schools, their stakeholders and the communities they chose to serve.
 As a result of these realizations Jacqueline and Ref co-founded Partnerships To Uplift Communities in 2004.

 Together, Dr. Elliot and Dr. Rodriguez have founded and developed a total 16 successful public charter schools located in the Northeast San Fernando Valley and Northeast Los Angeles.
-In addition, at the request of the community in Rochester, New York, they founded PUC Achieve Charter School in 2014, the first of what is intended to become another PUC network of schools for the City of Rochester.

 With several California Distinguished & Gold Ribbon Schools in the network, the PUC high schools have a graduation rate that exceeds 90% every year and almost 100% of the students are accepted to colleges and universities by the time of graduation.

 The PUC network employs well over 100 alumni in a variety of roles and several are now serving as credentialed teachers in a number of PUC schools.

 1999 PUC Community Charter Middle School is established

 2000 PUC CALS Charter Middle School is established

 2003 PUC CALS Early College High School is established